Instant Pot Lentil Sloppy Joes

 I’m always looking for more vegetarian Instant Pot recipes and these easy lentil sloppy joes have quickly become one of our favorite meatless meals.

-A classic sloppy joe is a messy, meaty sandwich with an irresistible combination of sweet and savory flavors.
+Classic sloppy joes are messy, meaty sandwiches with an irresistible combination of sweet and savory flavors.
 This healthy sloppy joes recipe is a delicious spin on the original, family-friendly, and fun to eat.
 These Instant Pot lentil sloppy joes are so flavorful, you won’t miss the meat.

 The sloppy joe filling is a mixture of vegetables and lentils, seasoned with classic sloppy joe flavors.
 Serve the filling on a toasted homemade brioche bun for the best vegetarian sloppy joe sandwich.